Andrekukshinov/contribution_mjs/goal/basicSyntax/basicSyntax.md

 Tasks:

--1) make the program work, semi column lost.
+//-1) Create 4 variables, call them fist second third

+1) Basic variable initialization.
+Create 3 int variables with names: first, second, third.
+Initialize them with
+values: 1, 10, 100.
+Make console outputs for all of them, each on new line.
+Implement the program inside of given code snippet:

+    public class BasicVariablesInitialization {
+        public static void main(String[] args) {
+             //write code here
+        }
+    }

-0) Declare 3 int variables within one statement and call them a, b, c.
-Initialize them in one statement with value "10". write to console one of them.
+2) One-line variable declaration and initialization.
+Declare 3 int variables within one statement and call them a, b, c(order must be followed).
+Initialize them in one statement with value "10".
+Print to console "c".
+Implement the program inside of given code snippet:

-1) Create 3 int variables with names: first, second, third.
-Initialize them with values = 1, 10, 100.
-Make console outputs for all of them on one line (with no spaces between)
+    public class DeclaringVars {
+       public static void main(String[] args) {
+            //write code here
+       }
+    }

-2) Declare another 3 variables: linkToFirst, linkToSecond, linkToThird.
+3) Reassigning references.
+Declare another 3 variables: first, second, third(1,10,100).
 Make console output of 3 initial vars(first, second, third) each on new line.
 Initialize vars  linkToFirst, linkToSecond, linkToThird with the variables first, second, third.
 Reassign (first, second, third) with the : 15, 6, 4.
-And write to console all the variables, each on new line.
+And write to console all the variables(in the order they were declared), each on new line.
+Pay attention to results.
+Implement the program inside of given code snippet:

+    public class ReassigningValues {
+       public static void main(String[] args) {
+            //write code here
+       }
+    }

 ##Java primitives